vishruth143/SpringBootSeleniumUIFramework/README.md

 # Spring Boot Selenium UI Framework

-This project is a test automation framework that combines Spring Boot with Selenium WebDriver, designed to provide a robust and scalable solution for web application testing.
+This project is a test automation framework that combines Spring Boot with Selenium WebDriver and Cucumber, designed to provide a robust and scalable solution for web application testing.

 ## Project Structure